Last Updated: May 26, 2026

 For Push Notifications:

-- Your device’s operating system requests permission before we access your photo library
+• Your device’s operating system requests permission before we access your camera or photo library

 Consent Records: We maintain records of consent including: